Aryan Freedom Network: Leadership

-AFN is led by Dalton Henry Stout (also known as "Brother Henry"), Tonia Sue Berry (aka Daisy Barr), and Stout's father, George Bois Stout, an arms dealer based in De Kalb.
-According to the Anti-Defamation League, Berry and Dalton Stout married in 2020 but appear to have divorced in April 2022.
-However, according to Reuters, this was a legal move to protect assets in civil rights lawsuits, effectively a divorce in name only.
+The AFN is led by Dalton Henry Stout (also known as "Brother Henry"), Tonia Sue Berry (aka Daisy Barr), and Stout's father, George Bois Stout, an arms dealer based in De Kalb.
+According to the Anti-Defamation League, Berry and Dalton Stout got married in 2020 but they appear to have gotten divorced in April 2022.
+However, according to Reuters, their divorce was a legal move to protect their assets from civil rights lawsuits, effectively, it was a divorce in name only.
 According to the Southern Poverty Law Center, Stout's family leads De Kalb's Ku Klux Klan chapter.
 Berry's father was also an Imperial Wizard of the KKK, and the couple has been described as "racist royalty".